zik-uralov/daily-jokes/joke_history.md

 - 2025-12-01 11:43:25: Chuck Norris commanded Russell Wilson to pass the ball instead of handing it off to Marshawn Lynch.
 Thats the reason why the Patriots won.........Seahawks should've won. (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-01 12:03:27: Linus Torvalds: “Real men don’t use backups... they post their stuff on a public ftp server and let the rest of the world make copies.” (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-01 12:23:29: The best time on a clock is 6:30--hands down. (source: https://icanhazdadjoke.com/)
+- 2025-12-04 12:11:11: I didn't vaccinate my 10 kids and the one that survived is fine! (source: https://v2.jokeapi.dev/joke/Any?type=single)